 I go through these points in more detail below and how to make the each situation.

 Have You Tried These Home Office Solutions?

-    Wheres the best place to have your home office?
+Where’s the best place to have your home office?
 When the kids were younger the bedroom with the door closed felt like the best place.
-The sitting on the toilet with another favourite place.
+The sitting on the toilet was another favourite place.
 Neither of them were anything like perfect, but they were the best of a bad choice.
 The bedroom option can be improved very simply.